Hyuristyle/project1-HarvardCS50Web/README.md

 Contains a more generic template for errors.
 Not yet being used.

 #### Additional Info:
-- Performance is pretty bad right now.
+- Search is pretty slow right now.
 Mainly--it seems--because of the limits imposed by the APIs that were used, particularly Goodreads' and, to a lesser extent, OpenLibrary's API.
 When there are a lot of results, you'll be waiting several seconds(probably 3-5 seconds per book).
 I didn't try to optimize this in any way because it was beyond the scope of this project--and I was required to use these APIs anyway;
 - I've broken most of the functionality down into their own specific Python files: DB.py, books.py, reviews.py, users.py;
 - I've implemented the registration & login system using "argon2", through "passlib";
 - I used Sass' "Sass" syntax instead of the "Scss" one;